Land registry of Bertier de Sauvigny

 Cadastre by Bertier de Sauvigny.
 Intendance map of Bessancourt et Frépillon (act.
 Val-d'Oise), 1783, 74.5 × 51.5 cm, surveyor: Denis Duchesne, Archives départementales du Val-d'Oise.

 The land registry of Bertier de Sauvigny is a series of maps of the parishes of the generality of Paris surveyed from 1776 to 1791, often referred to as plans d'intendance.
 Bertier de Sauvigny, Intendant of Paris, sought to distribute taxes more equitably, by assessing the overall revenues of each parish.
 This cadastre was not yet drawn up by parcel, but by large masses of crops within each parish, because the parish was the geographical level for distributing the taille, in a country of personal size, and this choice was also quicker and met with less opposition.

 Surveying work was carried out parish by parish by professional, often local, surveyors.
 The work was supervised by the intendant's subdelegates.
 Surveyors were small, relatively low-paid office-holders, often working with their families, whose training was essentially practical and empirical.
 They were coordinated by Pierre Dubray, the intendant's geographer and surveyor.

 The surveyor identified the boundaries of the parish to be surveyed.
 He then measured the surfaces by large masses of crops, by triangulation, essentially using a gunter's chain, a try square and Pythagoras' theorem for his calculations.
-Measurements were expressed in local units and in king's arpents.
+Measurements were expressed in local units and in king's arpent.
 They were recorded in a procès-verbal, which was used to draw up a plan.
 The whole was sent to the intendant, and the surveyor was paid if the work was judged to have been well done.
 He often exceeded the one-month deadline.
 In all, the project took 15 years to complete, but most of the work was carried out between 1783 and 1788.
 There was little opposition.

 This land register probably inspired the first Napoleonic cadastre, which was also drawn up by crop mass.
 Certain figures were copied from one cadastre to the other.
 Area comparisons show the accuracy of Bertier de Sauvigny's measurements.

 Today, the surveys and plans from this cadastre are preserved in the repositories of the departmental archives, under the name of plans d'intendance, and are sometimes accessible online.
 They constitute first-rate historical sources, used for studies on a wide range of subjects.